GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/06.651-660/09.On-Our-Way-Rejoicing/docs.md

 Thou who giv'st the seed-time
 Wilt give large increase,
 Crown the head with blessings
 Fill the heart with peace.

-Refrain:
-On our way rejoicing,
-As we homeward move,
-Hearken to our praises,
-O Thou God of love!
+[Refrain]

 3.
 On our way rejoicing